wesleyr6/react-hooks-infinite-scroll/README.md

 ### Environment vars

 At the root of your project, you need to create a file called `.env.local` to set all your vars environment into our application.
-The variable `REACT_APP_API_URL` will be called to get the root path API.
+The variable `REACT_APP_API_URL` will be called to get the API root path.

 ```
 PORT=3000
 REACT_APP_API_URL=https://bikewise.org/api/v2
 REACT_APP_GOOGLE_MAPS_KEY=your_google_maps_key
 ```

 ## Available Scripts